Endkind/velocity/README.md

 docker run -it -d -p 25565:25577 --name endkind-velocity -v endkind-velocity:/velocity --restart=always endkind/velocity:latest
 ```

 ## Using Specific Versions

 When deploying your server for production or if you require version stability, consider using specific image versions.
 For example:

-### PaperMC 1.20.1
+### Velocity 3.2.0-SNAPSHOT

 ```bash
 docker run -it -d -p 25565:25577 --name endkind-velocity endkind/velocity:3.2.0-SNAPSHOT
 ```

-By specifying a version like 1.20.1, you ensure that your server runs a known and tested version of PaperMC.
+By specifying a version like 3.2.0-SNAPSHOT, you ensure that your server runs a known and tested version of Velocity.

 ### All Supported Cersions

 - `latest` uses always the newest version
 - `3.2.0-SNAPSHOT`
 - `3.1.2-SNAPSHOT`